Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Spa treatments are very popular and fill up early, so book them as early as you can.
 If you’re not able to get an appointment before you embark, go to the Spa when you get onboard and you’ll probably be able to arrange one in person.

-I don’t recommend making any appointments on the first (embarkation) day, because people are touring the Spa all afternoon and evening, making it busy and not very relaxing.
+We don’t recommend having any spa treatments done on the first (embarkation) day, because people are touring the Spa all afternoon and evening, making it busy and not very relaxing.
+It’s a good day to set up your future appointments, but not as good for actually having treatments done.

-When you check in with the front desk staff at the Spa, they’ll give you a fluffy robe.
+The changing rooms in the spa have fluffy robes for your use.
 Sadly, the robes are all “one size fits most” and aren’t big enough for many people.
-You then proceed to the women’s or men’s locker room, where you can choose a locker that contains a clean pair of spa sandals.
+You then can choose a locker that contains a clean pair of spa sandals.
 The lockers allow you to set your own combination for secure storage of your personal items.
+We don’t find the sandals they provide very comfortable (again, they’re “one size fits most”), so we just wear a clean pair of sandals or flip-flops to our spa appointment.

 You can change into your robe in the open locker room or in one of the toilet cubicles.
 Once you’re in your robe and sandals, an attendant will escort you to a quiet waiting room, where you can enjoy some water while you wait for your treatment.
 After your treatment you’ll be escorted back to the locker room, where you can use one of the spacious showers if you wish.
 Basic toiletries, disposable combs, etc. are provided.
 On the Dream and Fantasy, there is a dry sauna in the locker room that you can enjoy after your treatment for no additional charge.